skSudesh/Blizzard_Account_Generator/README.md

 # Blizzard_Account_Generator
-The script can be used to generate accounts in bulk amount at Blizzard.
+This script can be used to generate accounts at Blizzard.

+Requirements:
+1. Python library (requests and lxml)
+2. Anycapthca API key

+Note:
+I am not responsible for any issue if you get while running the program.